gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/listview.md

 * `listview::Flags::ShowGroups` or `ShowGroups` (for macro initialization) - this enables the grouping of items in the list view.
 * `listview::Flags::SmallIcons` or `SmallIcons` (for macro initialization) - this enables the small icons (one character) view mode for the list view.
 * `listview::Flags::LargeIcons` or `LargeIcons` (for macro initialization) - this enables the large icons (two characters or unicode surrogates) view mode for the list view.
 * `listview::Flags::CustomFilter` or `CustomFilter` (for macro initialization) - this enables the custom filter that can be used to filter the list of items.
-The custom filter should be provided by the user in the `listview::ListItem` implementation.
+The custom filter should be provided by the user in the [ListItem](../object-traits/listitem.md) implementation.
 * `listview::Flags::NoSelection` or `NoSelection` (for macro initialization) - this disables the selection of items from the list view.
 This flag is useful when the list view is used only for displaying information and the selection is not needed (such as a Save or Open file dialog).
 Using this flag together with the `CheckBoxes` flag will result in a panic.